rosmo-robot/rosmo-robot.github.io/software.md

 Rosmo can be used in a few different applications:

-* A **STEM learning platform using microblocks** for people just starting with custom tools designed to learn and experiment with robotics.
+* A **STEM learning platform using microblocks** for people just starting with robotics

 * A robot for **Students and hobbyists to learn Python & ROS2 programming** with the same tools, languages, and libraries used in professional and industrial robots.